Maluscat/reactive-storage/README.md

 };

 // We just extract `target` because we only have a single target
-// and don't care about `endpoint` const { target } = ReactiveStorage.registerFrom(data, {
+// and don't care about `shallowEndpoint` const { target } = ReactiveStorage.registerFrom(data, {
   setter: ({ val, path }) => { console.log(`${path}: ${val}`) }
 });